 Parent Frequently Asked Questions

-Will my student be able to find a job?
+Will my son/daughter be able to find a job?

 With the diversification in church structures and models in the 21st century, there are many opportunities for vocational ministry.
 This increase in diversification has led to a demand for specialists in a variety of different areas, including music, education, youth, small groups, administration, counseling, and teaching.
 Whereas in past generations vocational ministers sought to be generalists competent in each of these areas, with today’s diversification, many churches hire people just for one or two of these areas.
 This has led to a growing pool of staff positions available for people who have prepared themselves for vocational ministry.

-Will my student be able to support him/herself in a ministry position?
+Will my son/daughter be able to support him/herself in a ministry position?

 The short answer to this is yes.
 People in vocational ministry do not live in luxury, but most of them are able to support themselves in their vocation.
 Salaries for vocational ministers vary widely, impacted by the nature of the position, the size of the church, and cost of living where the church is located.
 Most entry-level staff members will find themselves with responsibilities in more than one area.